wamp-proto/wamp-proto/spec/advanced.md

 > "Tx" means the message is sent by the respective role, and "Rx" means the message is received by the respective role.

+---

 ## Advanced Features

-*Advanced features* need to be announced by the peer which implements them.
-The following is a complete list of *advanced features* currently defined or proposed.
+Support for advanced features must be announced by the peers which implement them.
+The following is a complete list of advanced features currently defined or proposed.

 ### Advanced RPC Features